EkaanshArora/remote-shutdown-service/README.md

 ### How to setup background task and autostart
 I use [pm2](https://github.com/Unitech/pm2)
 - Install pm2 globally `npm i -g pm2`
-- Start the server in the project directory `pm2 start index.js`
+- Start the server in the project directory `pm2 start index.js --name RemoteShutdownService`
-- Configure autostart (optional) `pm2 autostart`
+- Configure autostart (optional) `pm2 autostart`.
+  - On Windows you can add `pm2 resurrect` to a `start.cmd` file and add it to your registry at `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run` to launch the command on startup
 - Save the current running tasks for autostart `pm2 save`

 Listens on port: `5001` with password: `e` by default